daronphang/programming-resources/networking/protocols/transfer/HTTP/HTTP.md

 ## Hypertext Transfer Protocol Secure (HTTP)

 HTTP is an application layer protocol for fetching resources such as HTML documents.
-It is the foundation of any data exchange on the World Wide Web and it is a client-server protocol i.e. requests are initiated by the recipient, usually the web browser.
+It is the foundation of any data exchange on the World Wide Web and it **follows a client-server model** i.e. requests are initiated by the recipient, usually the web browser.

 HTTP defines how messages are formatted and transmitted across the web, with instructions for browsers and servers on how to respond to various requests and commands.
-HTTP is usually through port 443 with unsecured protocol being through port 80.
+HTTP is through port 80 while HTTPS is through port 443.

 Clients and servers communicate by exchanging individual messages (as opposed to a stream of data).
 Each request is sent to a web server, which handles it and provides a response.
 Between the client and server there are numerous entities called proxies, which perform different operations and acts as gateways or caches.

+## What is in an HTTP Request?

+Each HTTP request made across the Internet carries with it a series of encoded data that carries different types of information.
+A typical HTTP request contains:

+1. HTTP version type
+2. URL
+3. HTTP method
+4. HTTP request headers
+5. Optional HTTP body

+### Request methods

+- GET: Obtain a resource
+- POST: Create a new resource
+- PUT: Modify an existing resource
+- HEAD
+- DELETE
+- PATCH: Replace an existing resource
+- CONNECT
+- TRACE
+- OPTIONS

-### Media Types (MIME)
+### Media types (MIME)

 Formats of resource representations are specified through the use of media types in the Content-Type header.